SpocWiki/_public/schema.org/predicate/Texts/has_address_region.md

 - [ #has_/text/_about_address_region :: Text ] or
 - [ has_text_about_address_region :: Text ]

 The region in which the locality is, and which is in the country.
-For example, California or another appropriate first-level &lt;a href="https://en.wikipedia.org/wiki/List_of_administrative_divisions_by_country"&gt;Administrative division&lt;/a&gt;.
+For example, California or another appropriate first-level [Administrative division](https://en.wikipedia.org/wiki/List_of_administrative_divisions_by_country).

 Predicated describes that:
 [ #has_/domain  :: DefinedRegion, PostalAddress ]